zbuseaydin/ML_Assignment1/README.md

 ### Running the Code
 The script can be run with the following command: python3 pla.py
 ### Output
+The script runs the PLA algorithm on both small and large datasets with 10 different random weight initializations and reports various information on the file stats.txt.
+The file stats.txt contains detailed information on the calculations for the small dataset like initial and final weights, number of iterations for convergence, the accuracy on test data and the equation of the decision boundary.
+It also reports the average number of iterations for convergence and the average accuracy for both datasets.

 ## Part 2: Logistic Regression
 ### Dependencies